Recap from Part I – Macroeconomics Fundamentals

 Money as a medium of exchange

 It all starts in a primitive society, essentially a subsistence society where individuals exchange goods needed mainly for sustenance.
 In this society the only type of exchange is the barter since there is neither money nor unit of accounts.

 With the advancement of the society the barter becomes increasingly inefficient.

-One reason is the mismatching preferences of the operators, if an individual wants to exchange two sheep for a cow he needs to find, at the same time, someone who owns a cow and is willing to have sheep.
+One reason is the mismatching preferences of the individuals, if one wants to exchange two sheeps for a cow one needs to find, at the same time, someone who owns a cow and is willing to have sheeps.

 Another reason is the difficulty to operate barter between groups, mainly because the goods object of the exchange can be difficult to divide.